OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Portal-Integration.md

 All of the return GET parameters can be found in the [API doc for the App Portal Completion URL.](../reference/App-Connection.v1.yaml/paths/~1appportal~1v1/get)

+Remember that the `appApiToken` and `auth*` parameters will only be returned this one time and cannot be retrieved again.
+If you lose them, you must make a new App Connection.

 <!-- ### Cool Right?
 Let's Talk Intergration!